-Our Family Advocates provide support to licensed resource parents in NJ; foster, adoptive & kinship families; as well as foster, adoptive & kinship parent applicants.
+Our Family Advocates provide support to foster, adoptive & kinship families in NJ.

 As a FAFS’ Family Advocate (FFA), my goal is to assist resource parents by providing them with the resources and supports in their area along with Division of Child Protection and Permanency (DCP&P) and Office of Licensing (OOL) policy and procedure breakdowns and clarifications.

 The most rewarding part about working with foster families is knowing that you are making a difference in the lives of others by simply being that listening ear, by showing empathy and compassion, and ultimately by making sure that foster families feel supported.

 I will give my resource parents the comfort and security in knowing that they can contact me for any questions and concerns that they might have and that I will do my best to help them navigate through resources available to them.

 As a FFA, I hope to provide foster parents with knowledge on the policies and procedures of DCP&P and OOL in a language that they are comfortable with and understand.
 I will give my resource parents the comfort and security in knowing that they can contact me for any questions and concerns that they might have and that I will do my best to help them navigate through resources available to them.

 If you’re a foster, adoptive or kinship parent who needs support or assistance, contact Jessica today.

 Meet Jacquiline Medina, FAFS Family Advocate- Bilingual Spanish) (Essex, Somerset, Union)

 It is my pleasure to serve foster families as a FAFS’ Family Advocate (FFA) as they navigate through the policies and procedures required by Division of Children Protection and Permanency (CP&P).
 The process can be complex with challenges and triumphs.
 It is my aim to advocate, provide support and empower families as best as I am able.